The Run Down

 (AKA Josephine’s Cooking)

-We begin this guide at Captain’s Hard Times Dining (now known as Josephine’s Cooking), a soul food diner near the corner of 79th and Martin Luther King Dr. We’re here to have breakfast with Jahmal, and we’re doing breakfast the proper way — with a plate of chicken and waffles, coffee, and good conversation.
+We begin this guide at Captain’s Hard Times Dining (now known as Josephine’s Cooking), a soul food diner near the corner of 79th and Martin Luther King Dr. We’re here to have breakfast with Jahmal, and we’re doing breakfast the best way we know how — with a plate of chicken and waffles, coffee, and good conversation.

-Take for example the diner we’re sitting in.
-As Jahmal points out, this diner has been serving Chatham for over 30 years.
+The diner is an example of that.
+It’s been in Chatham for over 30 years.
 Today, however, it’s more than a diner, it’s become a community institution through the efforts of its owner, Josephine Wade — otherwise known in Chicago as Mother Wade.

 For as long as Mother Wade has been running this diner, she’s opened up her doors offering food and jobs for anyone in need.
 There are multiple generations of families whose lives have been deeply impacted by Mother Wade’s outreach, and as she puts it in a recent interview, “there’s not a person that’s on this corner that I haven’t tried to encourage them to either come in here and work or take a job with someone else.”

 Any of our city guides aren’t complete without a closeup food picture.
-As for the chicken, it stacks up well against the fried chicken of any other restaurant in town.
+As for the chicken, it stacks up well against any place in town.
 It’s nicely seasoned, crispy, and when you throw in waffles, well, you got yourself a balanced breakfast.

 2. Architecture Tour

 After breakfast, Jahmal took me to his block.
 This is a picture of the community that Jahmal wants to show me.
 It’s one where neighbors all know each other, there are scores of block clubs, and it’s a picture of a community that watches out for one another.
-As you scroll down to the pictures, that’s especially the case when it comes to your lawn.
+That’s especially the case when it comes to your lawn.
 If your lawn isn’t looking as nice as it should be, then somebody will surely let you know.

 On our last stop, we’re taking a short drive over to Dat Donut, another Chatham landmark that’s been making donuts by hand 24 hours a day, 6 days a week since 1994.
 The shop is named so because when kids look through the shop’s display case, they say, “I want dat one, dat one, dat one, and dat donut.”